 $ git clone https://git.stefanchrist.eu/blockdiff.git

-Documentation and Install
+Documentation and Installation

 To generate the manpage and documentation just execute: